Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 ⬭ Oval Face

-💈 Good Barber
+💈 Find a Good Barber

-Remember: The right hairstyle is one that makes you feel confident, masculine, and ready to take on the world.
+The right hairstyle is one that makes you feel confident, masculine, and ready to take on the world.

-Popular FTM Haircuts
+11 Popular FTM Haircuts

 "I Woke Up Like This"

-A messy, effortless look that's perfect for oval and heart-shaped faces.
+A messy, effortless look perfect for oval and heart-shaped faces.
 Despite its casual appearance, this style requires careful styling.

 Styling Tips